dtr-org/docs.unit-e.io/reference/rpc/sendtypeto.rst

 **Type:** json, required

 Array of output objects
-       3.1 "address"    (string, required) The UnitE address to send to.
+       3.1 "address"    (string, required) The Unit-e address to send to.
        3.2 "amount"     (numeric or string, required) The amount in UTE to send. eg 0.1 3.x "subfee"     (boolean, optional, default=false) The fee will be deducted from the amount being sent.
        3.x "script"     (string, optional) Hex encoded script, will override the address.